blockscout/blockscout-rs/blockscout-ens/graph-node/subgraph-writer/README.md

     ```

     In case of any error, adjust typescript code of subgraph.
 Also make sure subgraph handles events properly.

+1. Write your mappings: [official subgraph guide](https://thegraph.com/docs/en/developing/creating-a-subgraph/#writing-mappings).
+You have to handle events of your protocol properly in order to index all blockchain data.
+You can use default mapping from generated template, however make sure that code is written correctly.

 1. Now build subgraph code